Blog Hero

 Why AMD Requires Vigilance in Senior Eye Care

 AMD targets the macula, the small retinal zone that delivers sharp, detailed sight.
 Dry AMD progresses gradually, while wet AMD can damage vision in a matter of weeks, yet both forms can begin without noticeable symptoms.
-Individuals who keep pace with routine eye exams for seniors give their doctors a chance to find the earliest hints of trouble, often years ahead of daily-life impact.
+Individuals who keep pace with routine eye exams for seniors give their doctors a chance to find the earliest hints of trouble, such as early-stage Charleston dry macular degeneration, often years ahead of daily-life impact.
 That early knowledge opens the door to nutrition counselling, lifestyle adjustments, or sight-saving injections before irreversible loss occurs.

 What a Comprehensive or Diabetic Eye Exam Looks Like